-Across eight programs, Wisconsin HOME-TBRA provided 182 households (individuals and families) across 38 counties with up to 18 months of transitional housing assistance in the form of rent, security deposits, and utility assistance.
-HOME-TBRA target populations are restricted to chronically homeless individuals/families, homeless individuals/families with a disability, individuals/families with a disability who are at risk of homelessness, and other special needs as designated by the local continuum of care (CoC) and outlined in a specific grant application.
+Across eight programs, Wisconsin HOME-TBRA provided 265 households (individuals and families) across 38 counties with up to 18 months of transitional housing assistance in the form of rent, security deposits, and utility assistance.
+In 2017, HOME-TBRA target populations are restricted to chronically homeless individuals/families, homeless individuals/families with a disability, individuals/families with a disability who are at risk of homelessness, and other special needs as designated by the local continuum of care (CoC) and outlined in a specific grant application.
 As a result, the overwhelming majority of HOME-TBRA participants are homeless or at risk of homelessness.

 Emergency shelter is a critical part of the homeless service system.
 Shelters provide temporary refuge and often serve as the "front door" or first place of entry to those experiencing homelessness.
 As such, it is important that emergency shelters have the ability to connect those experiencing homelessness with the resources needed to exit homelessness, using the lightest touch possible.
-Approximately 43 percent of 2015 ESG funding was used for emergency shelter and grandfathered in transitional housing programs.
-In 2016, for the first time, the DEHCR required ESG applicants to assess homeless system performance and use performance data when distributing funding at the local level.
+Approximately 83 percent of 2017 ESG funding was used for emergency shelter and rapid re-housing programs.
+In 2017, for the second time, DEHCR required ESG applicants to assess homeless system performance and use performance data when distributing funding at the local level.
 In many cases, applicants assessed shelter data to meet this requirement, and allocated more funding to shelters who are serving higher numbers of clients, moving clients into permanent housing quickly, and best ensuring that clients do not return to homelessness.
-New transitional housing projects are not funded by the ESG program, but the DEHCR encourages the use of transitional housing cases where it has been demonstrated to be efficient and effective.
+New transitional housing projects are not funded by the ESG program, but DEHCR encourages the use of transitional housing cases where it has been demonstrated to be efficient and effective.